Skip to main content Skip to main navigation Skip to search

 1. Import permit

-The import permit for ‘Medical kit accompanying consignments of live horses imported into Australia’, outlines all the biosecurity conditions required, including storage of the kit at an Approved Arrangement site.
+The import permit for ‘Veterinary medical kits accompanying consignments of live horses imported into Australia’, outlines all the biosecurity conditions required, including storage and use of the kit at an Approved Arrangement site.

 More information on Australia’s import conditions for veterinary therapeutics and medicines can be found in the Biosecurity Import Conditions database (BICON).